Ryandaydev/anchor_project_air_travel/README.md

 # ✈ Anchor Project - Air Travel ✈

-Ryan Day's air travel to explore and demonstrate advanced techniques around the me of data science, APIs, and increasingly LLMs.
+Ryan Day's anchor project to explore and demonstrate advanced techniques around the me of data science, APIs, and increasingly LLMs.

 As I build stuff here, I write about in my Tip Sheet newsletter.
 Subscribe here to learn how I build these anchor project components and how you can, too: [https://tips.handsonapibook.com/](subscribe to the Tip Sheet newsletter).